Coronavirus Business Support

 “I think the shared hospitality tent on College Green is an excellent idea.
 All hospitality businesses are currently running at a lower capacity than usual due to social distancing guidance.
 It is a great way to give us all a little extra space to make up the loss in business we are currently experiencing.
 It is also another outdoor space for the people of York and visitors to enjoy themselves in a spacious and safe environment.”

 The changes make access to city centre restaurants, pubs, cafes, shops and businesses easier, and allow the space required for social distancing while moving safely around the city.

-Barrier covers have been supplied to Blake Street, Goodramgate, Foddgate and Castlegate.
+Barrier covers were supplied to Blake Street, Goodramgate, Fossgate and Castlegate.

 Cllr Andy D’Agorne, Deputy Leader and Executive Member for Transport, said:

 “Introducing this footstreets extension is an important step to improve access to the city centre in a safe and easy fashion, as well as making the most of the most of the opportunities to support our businesses and help our residents to shop local in these difficult times.

 “This action is crucial to help keep residents and visitors safe, in line with latest government guidance, and give you confidence to enjoy everything our wonderful city has to offer.”

 Additional measures to increase public confidence are the implementation of 17 hand sanitiser stations strategically placed across the city’s main squares and thoroughfares.